 The first film to use Red Digital Cinema's Red One digital cameras.
 Several prototypes were used, alongside film cameras, to shoot about ten scenes.
 However, no Red One footage appears in the final cut of the film.

-About 53 minutes into movie, Morgan Freeman's character decodes names from the woven fabric's yarn as strings of 0's and 1's.
+About 53 minutes into movie, Morgan Freeman's character decodes names from the woven fabric's yarn as strings of zeros and ones.
 This is actually ASCII code used in computers and electronic data processing.
-In ASCII, capital 'A' is represented by numeric value 65, which is written in 8-bit binary number system 01000001, B has ASCII value 66, C has 67 and so on.
+In ASCII, capital A is represented by numeric value 65, which is written in 8-bit binary number system 01000001, B has ASCII value 66, C has 67 and so on.

 Vehicles featured include a Dodge Viper SRT-10; 1966 Ford Mustang; Chevrolet Corvette [C4]; the police cars were Ford Crown Victorias and a 2000 Chevrolet Impala 9C1; elevated subway trains; garbage truck; a Chevrolet Step Van; an express train; and a 1971 VAZ 2101 Zhiguli.

-At the beginning of the movie, Wesley walks outside his apartment and looks up to see Cross' home.
-To the left of the home is a telephone pole with a flyer that says "Your Father's" revealing that Cross is Wesley's real father.
+At the beginning of the movie, Wesley walks outside of his apartment and looks up to see Cross' house.
+To the left of it, is a telephone pole with a flyer that says "Your Father's" revealing that Cross is Wesley's real father.